zulip/zulip/docs/production/authentication-methods.md

    `/home/zulip/deployments/current/scripts/setup/get-django-setting
    SOCIAL_AUTH_SAML_SP_ENTITY_ID` to get the computed value.

-2. Tell Zulip how to connect to your SAML provider server by filling out the section of `/etc/zulip/settings.py` on your Zulip server with the heading "SAML Authentication".
+2. Tell Zulip how to connect to your SAML provider(s) by filling out the section of `/etc/zulip/settings.py` on your Zulip server with the heading "SAML Authentication".
-   * You will need to update `SOCIAL_AUTH_SAML_ORG_INFO` with your organization name (`displayname` may appear in the SAML authentication flow; `name` won't be displayed to humans).
+   * You will need to update `SOCIAL_AUTH_SAML_ORG_INFO` with your organization name (`displayname` may appear in the IdP's authentication flow; `name` won't be displayed to humans).
    * Fill out `SOCIAL_AUTH_SAML_ENABLED_IDPS` with data provided by your identity provider.
 You may find [the python-social-auth